pypa/pypa.io/source/index.rst

 ==========================

-The Python Packaging Authority (PyPA) is a working group that maintains many of the relevant projects in Python packaging.
+The Python Packaging Authority (PyPA) is a working group that maintains a core set of projects used in Python packaging.

 .. **** CAREFUL HERE ****
 ..